According to Wikipedia, a 404 error is:

 What affect do 404s have on SEO?

 If things are working properly on your site, none at all.
 Google has made it very clear that 404 errors are a normal part of the internet and are a signal to them that the content is no longer active and available, so they should remove it from their index.
 Don’t believe me?
-Here’s a blog post from Google itself explaining their position on 404s.
+Google explained why 404s doesn’t hurt your site and your site’s other URLs.

 What’s a Soft 404?